johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     4. Abort these steps and ignore the newly created cookie entirely.

-19. If the cookie's "same-site-flag" is "None", abort these steps and ignore the cookie entirely unless the cookie's secure-only-flag is true.
+1. If _cookie_'s same-site is "none", abort these steps and ignore the cookie entirely unless _cookie_'s secure-only is true.

+XXX: Is "begins with a case insensitive match" a thing?

-20. If the cookie-name begins with a case-insensitive match for the string "__Secure-", abort these steps and ignore the cookie entirely unless the cookie's secure-only-flag is true.
+1. If _cookie_'s name begins with a case-insensitive match for the string "__Secure-", abort these steps and ignore the cookie entirely unless the cookie's secure-only-flag is true.